-For years, Ford had been purveyors of fleet-fodder with legions of loyal owners and fleet bosses who wanted little else.
+For years, Ford had been purveyors of fleet-fodder with legions of loyal owners and conservative fleet bosses who wanted little else.
 Both reacted with blank horror at what they saw as little better than an amorphous blob, but that is only part of the story.
 It appears that even within Ford’s Cologne design fortress, a fierce battle played out over Sierra’s styling direction during the model’s initiation.

 Speaking latterly, Klaus Kapitza, then head of Ford’s advanced design studio, credited Gert Hohenester with the chosen styling concept adopted for the car, said by Car Styling magazine in 1982 to be the very first developed.
-Interestingly, Kapitza also stated Uwe Bahnsen never liked the Hohenester concept, but Everts lobbied hard for the proposal, Lutz reportedly was smitten and it was his backing that carried the day.
+Interestingly, Kapitza also stated that Uwe Bahnsen never really liked the Hohenester concept, but Everts lobbied hard for the proposal, Lutz reportedly was smitten and it was his backing that carried the day.

 Another formidable hurdle was to convince Ford’s conservative US board to approve the shape.
 Although initially horrified by what they saw, Lutz pointed to the rapturous reception given to Giugiaro’s concurrent Ace of Spades and Medusa concepts.
 This gave the persuasive Lutz the leverage he needed, inspiring a fundamental shift in Ford management’s centre of gravity on style.
 Radical was in.

-Ford made several key errors in the run up to the car’s announcement.
+Ford also made several key errors in the run up to the car’s announcement.
 Sierra was previewed with the 1981 Probe III concept, a softening-up exercise aimed at lessening the shock of the new.
 Problem was, few observers believed they’d make anything as radical – a perception the press did little to assuage.
 Two years later, with the car in the showrooms, the stunned disbelief was palpable.

-Additionally, there remained large stockpiles of unsold Cortina’s which required massive discounting.
+Additionally, there remained large stockpiles of unsold Cortina’s which required significant discounting.
 This gave wavering customers an out-clause, which many gratefully took.
 The lack of a three volume body style was another key error in a market that remained deeply conservative.
 Ford mistakenly believing the ‘bustle-back’ appearance would provide the visual illusion of a saloon silhouette.

 In service, Sierra also proved less durable than the market expected – fleet managers finding them surprisingly prone to serious accident damage and early models rust-prone.
 More alarmingly, serious airflow management issues led to instability under adverse conditions.
 Several high-profile accidents involving then Labour leader, Neil Kinnock and more seriously, Formula one team owner, Frank Williams, only lent further credence to the anti-Sierra movement.